On the computation of geometric features of spectra of linear operators on Hilbert spaces

-The proofs of lower bounds make clear that all results still hold if we replace the respective sub-class $\Omega\subset\mathcal{B}(l^2(\mathbb{N}))=:\Omega_{\mathrm{B}}$ by the restriction to operators in $\Omega$ having operator norm at most $M\in\mathbb{R}_{>0}$, adding such a value $M$ (constant function) to the evaluation set $\Lambda$.
-When considering classes with functions $f$ (and $\{c_n\}$) and $g$ as in Definition \ref{def101} and equation (\ref{control_resolvent}), we will add these to the relevant evaluation set (evaluating $g$ at rational points) and with an abuse of notation still use the notation $\Lambda_i$.
+We include $\Lambda_2$ since it is natural for problems posed in variational form, and can often be evaluated through numerical integration.
+When considering classes with functions $f$ (and $\{c_n\}$) and $g$ as in \eqref{bd_disp2} and \eqref{control_resolvent} below, we will add these to the relevant evaluation set (evaluating $g$ at rational points) and with an abuse of notation still use the notation $\Lambda_i$.
 A small selection of the problems also require additional information, such as when testing if a set intersects a spectral set, but any changes to $\Lambda_i$ will be pointed out where appropriate.
-The results proved in this paper extend to general separable Hilbert spaces $\mathcal{H}$ once one is given an orthonormal basis $e_1,e_2,...$ and matrix values of the operators with respect to this basis.
-This allows computations with operators naturally defined on lattices such as $\mathbb{Z}^d$ or more generally on graphs.
-Such operators are abundant in mathematical physics.